 Touchstone will make sure you are ready to have a smooth transition back into the community.
 We work with individuals in service to find a stable place to live or to continue treatment through community involvement, counseling, halfway house or therapeutic community, etc. This will be arranged prior to discharge from the program.

 We understand that detoxing can be a difficult and uncomfortable process and we will work with you to get through this time.
 If medical detox is needed, the proper referral will be made and your bed will be available for you when you return.
 If detox occurs in the facility you will be allowed to rest for a couple of days, but are expected to participate in scheduled programming thereafter.

 I have a medical condition.
 Can I come to treatment?

 Yes, if you are medically stable.
 Whatever your medical condition, it must be able to be managed by you with help from unlicensed assistive personnel.
 Treatment at Touchstone is not appropriate for people with unstable medical conditions.
 You are responsible for the cost of these medical medications.

 Is your staff licensed?

 Our treatment professionals have a variety of licenses and qualifications.
-Our full-time staff consists of a: Program Director, Registered Nurse, Case Manager, Technician Supervisor, Admissions Coordinator, and three licensed therapists.
-We have technicians who are trained to be medication aids during the day and night shifts.
+Our full-time staff consists of a: Program Director, Registered Nurse, Case Manager, Technician Supervisor, Admissions Coordinator, Peer Support Specialist and three licensed Therapists.
+We have Technicians who are trained to be Medication Aides during the day and night shifts.